Harvest Group Wealth Management LLC Has $158,000 Stake in Vanguard Large-Cap ETF (NYSEARCA:VV)

-Harvest Group Wealth Management LLC lessened its position in shares of Vanguard Large-Cap ETF (NYSEARCA:VV – Get Rating) by 39.4% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 924 shares of the company’s stock after selling 602 shares during the quarter.
-Harvest Group Wealth Management LLC’s holdings in Vanguard Large-Cap ETF were worth $158,000 at the end of the most recent quarter.
+Harvest Group Wealth Management LLC reduced its position in shares of Vanguard Large-Cap ETF (NYSEARCA:VV – Get Rating) by 39.4% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 924 shares of the company’s stock after selling 602 shares during the period.
+Harvest Group Wealth Management LLC’s holdings in Vanguard Large-Cap ETF were worth $158,000 as of its most recent filing with the Securities and Exchange Commission.

 Vanguard Large-Cap ETF Profile